 The FGSL North London Conference explored a variety of interactive and informative advice and hands-on activities led by London’s school food growing experts.
 After an inspirational welcome from Chris Collins, famous TV gardener and ambassador for lead partner Garden Organic, the schools conference took place with workshops led by a number of the FGSL partner organisations, including Capital Growth and the RHS Campaign for School Gardening, School Food Matters and Trees for Cities.

 The day included a keynote speech from Chris Collins and a “Gardener’s Question Time” where the audience had the opportunity to get valuable advice from the highly skilled panel.
 Top tips included how to engage teenagers and how to grow using horse manure in your soil, adapting small spaces and following the seasons in the year.

 Chris Collins said: “I am delighted to be the keynote speaker for the Food Growing Schools: London Conferences.
 I really value the opportunity to share my food growing experience with teachers and younger generations.
 As a long standing ambassador for Garden Organic, I am always keen to support this kind of initiative and get more schools growing.”

 A limited number of places are still available for the next FGSL Schools Conference which will be on Monday 11 April in Southwark.
 For each conference FGSL is offering 50 free places to the schools worth £150 per delegate.
-Further information and a booking form can be found here.

 Any London school, teachers and volunteers can access free support, tips and materials by signing up to Food Growing Schools: London.